eggnstone/blog-static/content/blog/widgets-for-amazon.md

 &lt;script&gt;
 {
-  // Replace YOUR-AMAZON-AFFILIATE-TAG with your own Amazon affiliate tag. const tag = 'YOUR-AMAZON-AFFILIATE-TAG';
+  // Replace YOUR-AMAZON-AFFILIATE-TAG with your own Amazon affiliate tag. const affiliateTag = 'YOUR-AMAZON-AFFILIATE-TAG';

   // Replace AMAZON-PARTNER-PROGRAM-NOTE to fulfill the legal requirements from Amazon.
-  // E.g. "As an Amazon Associate we earn from qualifying purchases." const footerMessage = 'AMAZON-PARTNER-PROGRAM-NOTE';
+  // E.g. "As an Amazon Associate we earn from qualifying purchases." const legalMessage = 'AMAZON-PARTNER-PROGRAM-NOTE';

   // Set the keywords.
   const keywords = 'Golf';